-There’s a lot to like about Nuuksio National Park, and as a local, I’ve got a good sense of what those things are.
-As a local I also know some things that are not so amazing.
+There’s a lot to like about Nuuksio National Park in Vihti and Espoo, Finland, and as a local who does guided tours, I know what the best things are.
+As a local I also know some things you shouldn’t expect.

 Let’s start with what’s good.